C3 AI Documentation Home

 Your connection may fail due to a stale authentication token.
 You can remove your authentication token using the Command Palette in VS Code:

-1. In VS Code, press CMD + Shift + P on Mac, or Ctrl + Shift + P on Windows to open the Command Palette.
+1. In VS Code, open the Command Palette (CMD + Shift + P on Mac OS, or Ctrl + Shift + P on Windows).

 3. Type in your environment URL and press Enter.

-If the issue persists, you can set the token manually through VS Code.
+If the issue persists, set the token manually through VS Code:

 JavaScript